-- Fleet non-discretionary supplies and reserve transfer and addition (partial year) of a Project Coordinator. - Solid Waste Services non-discretionary increases to garbage hauling, compost hauling and processing fees and maintenance of the garbage and organic fleet.
+- Fleet non-discretionary supplies and reserve transfer. - Solid Waste Services non-discretionary increases to garbage hauling, compost hauling and processing fees and maintenance of the garbage and organic fleet.

 Parks, Recreation and Community Services

 The Parks, Recreation and Community Services Department is committed to achieving a Healthy Saanich for residents and their families; community organizations and their volunteers; businesses and their employees: and the natural environment.